teamstarter/gsg-boilerplate-typescript/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# gsg-boilerplate-typescript

+This project is a boilerplate to quickly get started with graphql-sequelize-generator on a Typescript project.

 ## Available Scripts